stakater/mto-docs/content/how-to-guides/crud/tenant-crud-workflow.md

     - The input fields also act as filters for existing values.
     - If the entered value does not already exist in the list, it can be added.
 - Listing Added Values
-    - Values entered into the input fields are displayed as a scrollable list below the fields.
+    - Values entered into the input fields are displayed as a scroll list below the fields.
     - Each added value is displayed with a remove button ("X") to allow easy deletion.

 ### Key Features